-- Select Named entity data and in the Entity data panel. - In the Sample loadcases panel ensure Whole analysis is selected and choose the Thermal analysis from the drop-down box.
+- Select Named entity data and click Next. - In the Sample loadcases panel ensure Whole analysis is selected and choose the Thermal analysis from the drop-down box.
 Click Next to continue. - Select Response time for the data to be plotted and click Next.